Brian Madjo: International career

-Despite earning three caps at senior international level for Luxembourg during the first half of 2025, Madjo received his first call-up to the England U17 squad in August 2025.
+After initially representing Luxembourg and earning three caps at senior international level for them during the first half of 2025, Madjo accepted his first call-up to the England under-17 squad in August 2025.
 The following week, he scored on his debut in a victory over Venezuela U17.

 Style of play

 Madjo plays as a forward.
-Luxembourgish news website Virgule wrote in 2023 that he is a "1.86m tall guy, built like a rock, athletic and technically interesting".
+Luxembourgish news website Virgule wrote in 2025 that he is a "1.93m tall guy, built like a rock, athletic and technically interesting".
 Right-footed, he has received comparisons to Belgium international Romelu Lukaku.